Last Updated on August 27, 2024 by Kanakkupillai

 There are also other establishments that come under the applicability of this Act despite having less than 10 employees employed under such owner.
 And once the Act is applicable to the employer, the same shall continue to apply even if the number of employees under such employer goes below 10 in total number.

-And the employee for being eligible for payment of gratuity by the employer shall have completed not less than 5 years in the employment.
+For the eligibility to be paid gratuity, the employee shall be on the payroll and cannot be a trainee or intern.
+The employee, to be eligible for payment of gratuity by the employer, shall have completed not less than 5 years in the employment.
 So, the gratuity shall be paid to an employee by his employer on account of his:

 – Superannuation